psu-epl/psu-epl.github.com/Becoming-an-L.I.D.-Manager.md

 4. Finally, once all this happens, the admin will meet with you and go over becoming a manager (takes about an hour).

 5. After 6 months you can apply to become a paid manager.
-The instructions to do this are here:
+The instructions to do this are here: [Getting Paid](https://github.com/psu-epl/epl-managers-private/wiki/Getting-paid-as-a-Student-Manager)